-- There was a clear staffing structure and that staff were aware of their own roles and responsibilities - Practice specific policies were implemented and were available to all staff - A comprehensive understanding of the performance of the practice was maintained - A programme of continuous clinical and internal audit was used to monitor quality and to make improvements - There were robust arrangements for identifying, recording and managing risks, issues and implementing mitigating actions
+- There was a clear staffing structure and that staff were aware of their own roles and responsibilities. - Practice specific policies were implemented and were available to all staff. - A comprehensive understanding of the performance of the practice was maintained. - There was a programme of continuous clinical and internal audit which was used to monitor quality and to make improvements. - There were arrangements in place for identifying, recording and managing risks, issues and implementing mitigating actions. - Records relating to staff management were in place but we noted that these were not always signed.
+For example, contracts of employment, appraisal documentation.